avo-hq/docs/0.1/fields-reference.md

 ## Fields Formatter

-There could be a case where you will want to process the database value before you show it to the user.
-You may do that using `format_using` block
+There could be a case where you will want to process the database value before showing it to the user.
+You may do that using `format_using` block.

 ```ruby
 text :is_writer, format_using: -> (value) { value ? '👍' : '👎' }